 2 TBSP digestive biscuits (or shortbread / sugar cookies), broken into small pieces*

-2 TBSP almonds, roughly chopped (or substitute with more biscuit/cookie pieces or other nuts)
+2 TBSP almonds, roughly chopped (optional; can substitute with more biscuit/cookie pieces)

 Freeze-dried strawberries or raspberries, for sprinkling